Pay as you go SIM deals

 - Tesco Mobile – Tesco Mobile, which runs on the O2 network, has 30-day SIM deals available as well as pay as you go bundles it calls Rocket Packs.
 Both allow you to use your allowance in 48 European destinations and collect Clubcard points.

-- EE – EE has a range of 30-day SIM plans but they’re not cheap.
+- EE mobile – EE has a range of 30-day SIM plans but they’re not cheap.
 It also offers pay as you go with bundles that include data rollover and free data boosts for every three consecutive months that you buy one.
-Your EE allowance can be used in 48 European destinations at no extra cost.
+You can also gift your data to other EE customers, for example if your child uses all their data up.
+From the 3rd of March 2022 you will be charged an extra £2 per day for data roaming in the EU.

-- Vodafone – Vodafone offers 30-day SIM deals and two types of pay as you go plans.
-The first is Pay as you go 1, which is for those who don’t use their phone often and guarantees you won’t spend more than £1 a day on busier days.
+- Vodafone mobile – Vodafone offers 30-day SIM deals and two types of pay as you go plans.
+The first is Pay as you go 1, which is for those who don’t use their phone often and guarantees you won’t spend more than £1 a day.
+Though you can spend more if you need more than your daily data allowance of 50MB.
 There are also 30-day bundles that rollover your minutes, texts and data.
 Bundles and SIM deals feature inclusive roaming in 48 destinations.

 - Three – Three has a handful of one-month SIM deals, most of which include Go Binge.
-It also has a classic pay as you go SIM and pay as you go bundles which offer pay as you go reward points.
+It also has a classic pay as you go SIM and pay as you go bundles which offer pay as you go reward points (but you don’t get Go Binge).
 Three’s SIM deals and pay as you go bundles both include unlimited data options and the provider offers roam like at home in 70 destinations.

 Frequently asked questions